-Honours in the Bachelor of Laws is integrated into either the second-last or final semester of your degree.
+Honours in the Bachelor of Laws is embedded into either the second-last or final semester of your degree.
 You will complete a 12 credit point research unit of study LAWS3900 Law Honours over one semester, instead of two electives.

 You are required to complete a 12,000 word dissertation and attend a non-assessed research workshop as part of this unit of study.

 Commonwealth supported students who commenced their studies before 1 January 2021

 The Australian Government’s Job-ready Graduates program made changes to fees for CSP students who commence a new course of study from 1 January 2021.
 Under these changes, enrolment in most honours programs is treated as a new course of study.
 This means you will need to pay at the new Job-ready Graduates rate for your honours program unless you completed your related undergraduate degree prior to 1 January 2021.
 You will also need to pay at the new Job-ready Graduates rate if you transfer to a new course to do honours as this transfer is treated as a new course of study.
 Find out more about honours fees.

 To be eligible for honours, you need to meet the below criteria.

 * If you have a WAM greater than 74 and can demonstrate your aptitude for extended research, you may apply to the Dean for special entry to the honours program.
 A strong record of achievement in academic essay writing or other evidence of high level research and writing skills is required.
 You will need to attach a statement of up to 300 words to your application, outlining your capacity for high level research and writing.

 It is possible to complete honours and undertake an exchange, or enrol in cross-institutional units or the Oxford-Cambridge Pathways program in your final year.
 You should be aware that you will need to complete your honours unit, in addition to LAWS2018 Private International Law A and your Jurisprudence requirement in your final semester at Sydney University.
 Contact Professional Law Programs at email@example.com for more information.